Compliance Training Program: A 5-Step-by-step Guide in 2024

 Following this, you will divide the training material into smaller, more focused parts.
 Each part, or session, might link to the point of impact area defined in the previous step.
 In turn, each session will cover the relevant supporting content, such as regulatory definitions, legal citations, procedures, or how-to guides.

-The “Pull” approach allows employees to easily find the needed information without being overwhelmed with all provided content.
+The “Pull” approach allows employees to easily find the needed information without being overwhelmed with all the provided content.

 Additionally, the approach allows you to provide more specific details for each compliance aspect to increase the training effectiveness.
 Each session can include: